 |Pass||16||E||15||Between D and E|

-But at some point, the equivalence of BTECs and A-Levels in university admission decisions has to be addressed.
-Is a student who has achieved three distinctions in an extended BTEC Diploma of equivalent ability to a student with three As at A-Level, as the UCAS points system implies?
+Nonetheless, the equivalence of BTECs and A-Levels has to be addressed.
+Is a student who has achieved three distinctions in an extended BTEC Diploma of equivalent ability to a student with three As at A-Level, as a literal interpretation of the UCAS points system implies?

 Average UCAS points per entry by GCSE prior attainment